After going dark on the climate stage, United States reclaims the leadership role at COP26

 “Now we have to make that happen,” White said.
 “That was as good as we could do here.”

-Kerry and the European Union’s top climate official, Frans Timmermans, worked in tight coordination with each other as they held one meeting after another to try to win a deal, splitting up countries to leverage their influence.
+Kerry and the top E.U. climate official, Frans Timmermans, worked in tight coordination with each other as they held one meeting after another to try to win a deal, splitting up countries to leverage their influence.
 The Americans took Brazil and Saudi Arabia.
 The European Union worked harder on African countries its members once colonized.

-“Having the U.S. back really helped,” said one European negotiator, speaking on condition of anonymity to discuss the closed-door talks.
+“Having the U.S. back really helped,” said one European negotiator, speaking on condition of anonymity to discuss the private talks.
 “Because the U.S. has sway in parts of the world that we don’t.”

-One of those places is China, whose chief climate negotiator Xie Zhenhua was brought out of retirement to explore an agreement with Kerry.
-No relationship ranks as important as that of the U.S. and China, but it has been marred by tensions over trade, as well as the Chinese government’s policy toward Uyghur Muslims, which the Biden administration has called a “genocide;" and its crackdown on the pro-democracy movement in Hong Kong.
+One of those places is China, whose chief climate negotiator Xie Zhenhua was brought out of retirement to explore a deal with Kerry.
+No relationship ranks as important as that of the United States and China, but it has been marred by tensions over trade, as well as Beijing’s policy toward Uyghur Muslims, which the Biden administration has called a “genocide,” and its crackdown on the pro-democracy movement in Hong Kong.

-Leading up to COP26 Kerry and Xie had mostly virtual contacts, though there was a meeting in Shanghai during which the two delegations were not allowed to eat together because of covid protocols.
+Leading up to the conference, Kerry and Xie had mostly virtual contacts, but there was a meeting in Shanghai during which the two delegations were not allowed to eat together because of pandemic protocols.
 Then, after staying on the edges of the Glasgow conference, Xie swept unannounced into a media briefing room just before Kerry was to scheduled to speak.
-The two sides announced a joint working group, promising “enhanced climate action” in order to stay within the limits laid down in the Paris agreement.
+The two sides announced a joint working group, promising “enhanced climate action” to stay within the temperature limits laid down in the Paris accord.

-Later, on the conference’s final day, Xie and Kerry shuttled back and forth across the room to iron out a last-minute gambit.
+Later, on the conference’s final day, Xie and Kerry shuttled back and forth across the room to iron out a deal.
 China and India insisted on changing the “phase-out” of coal to “phase-down,” a setback for most countries who had agreed to brush their own concerns aside.

 Italian Ecological Transition Minister Roberto Cingolani said he appreciated the subtleties of achieving progress on global warming.
-When Italy hosted the Group of 20 summit earlier this year, Cingolani shepherded climate talks and was charged with forging a compromise between the United States, China and other major world economies.
+When Italy hosted the Group of 20 summit earlier this year, he shepherded climate talks and was charged with forging a compromise between the United States, China and other major world economies.

 “I know that there is a world situation, but there is also your local situation, and you have to find a balance.
 I don’t want to think how difficult this is in the United States,” Cingolani said.
 “The United States are back.
 We were missing you in the global fight for a while.”